The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 The first three pillars correspond directly to the three strands of the Good Friday/Belfast Agreement, reframed within a parity-based constitutional system.
 What follows extends this foundation into the wider constitutional architecture.

 The remaining pillars address the detailed operation of jurisdiction, governance, and legal continuity.
 Together, they define how shared authority is exercised in structured, enforceable form.
-The framework now moves from foundational architecture to full system implementation.

 I. Constitutional and Legal Foundations